- Uzbekistan’s investment potential

 - textile haberdashery – 20 enterprises.

-At the same time, 156 textile companies were created with participation of foreign investors from such countries as South Korea, India, Singapore, Germany, Switzerland, Italy, Japan, the USA and others.
+At the same time, 300 textile companies were created with participation of foreign investors from such countries as China, South Korea, Russia, India, Singapore, Germany, Switzerland and others.

 Association enterprises also produce other products of a wide range and specific profiles, including medical products, nonwovens, satisfying the need for wadded products, special working clothes, terry products, as well as ensure the development and introduction of new generation products into production – new innovative products.